ianhussey/ERROR/README.md

 2. Click "Index" and then "User guides, package vignettes and other documentation." to view a list of all vignettes.

 ## Included tools

 ### Statcheck

-For assessing whether reported test statistics, degrees of freedom, and *p* values are mathmathically congruent with one another, and therefore useful for detecting reporting errors.
+For assessing whether reported test statistics, degrees of freedom, and *p* values are mathematically congruent with one another, and therefore useful for detecting reporting errors.

 #### Webapp